Lecarvalho/Send-message-by-mail-flutter/README.md

 # communication_feedback_flutter

-Form and implementation to send message by mail, using sqflite to save the messages locally, provider to state management, and mailer package.
+Form and implementation for a chat, communication, feedback, for a good customer relationship management.
+Using sqflite to save the messages locally and provider to state management.

 <img src="output/sample.gif" alt="Preview" width="300" height="533">